0x65786F746963/CTFs/TryHackMe Chrome/Chrome.md

 The `encrypted_files` as the name suggests is encrypted.
 Lets take a look at `transfer.exe` with die (Detect It Easy)
 ![image](https://github.com/user-attachments/assets/354eed3a-d168-49a1-aaa7-31e90c88318a)

-We can see that this is a .NET executable, which should mean it we can decompile it to get the original code using dnspy.
+We can see that this is a .NET executable, which should mean we can decompile it to get the original code using dnspy.

 ![image](https://github.com/user-attachments/assets/74f5d464-d3b0-4312-a4b7-bab8234228e9)